analogic/lescript/README.md

 > **Note**: lescript is standalone part of [LEManager](https://github.com/analogic/lemanager)

-Lescript is simplified concept of ACME client implementation especially for Let's Encrypt service.
-It's goal is to have one easy to use PHP file without dependencies.
+Lescript is a simplified concept of ACME client implementation specifically for the Let's Encrypt service.
+It's goal is to have one
+PHP file with no dependencies.

 **Use at your own risk.**

 ## Usage

 See commented content of **Lescript.php** and **_example.php**.
-Please rewrite files to fit your needs - purpose of this library is not to use as it is nor use it in production!
+Please rewrite the files to suit your needs - the purpose of this library is not to use it as is, nor to use it in production!

 Support **challenge only through webroot**.